Practical Considerations for Buying a Franchise Business

 2. Underestimating the franchise agreement and the financial commitment

 There are certain risks to be aware of in franchising that might not apply to other types of business.
 In particular:

 - (a) make sure you have extra funds to cover unanticipated costs over the term of your franchise agreement, for example, the franchisor may change their systems or the look/branding of their stores and you will usually be responsible for the cost of these changes;

+- (c) restrictions imposed on product choice, where you will be required to buy products directly from the franchisor even though cheaper alternatives may exist.
 It therefore, important to keep in mind that you must never buy a business that you cannot afford, as it is a sure recipe for failure.

 3. Speak with other franchisees

 The information you gather by speaking to current and past franchisee will be invaluable in your decision making and they will be your best source of information about the franchisor, their operational requirements and general issues arising on daily basis.

 4. Pick a business that aligns with your needs and lifestyle

 If you are used to working 9am to 5pm Monday to Friday and having weekends off, then buying a retail franchise store, which must be open for business seven days a week, initially only staffed with family members, yourself included, may not align with your lifestyle and your family’s expectations of your availability.
 Unlike a stand-alone business, when purchasing a franchise business, you are buying in an established brand and process of operation.
 Not following that process defeats the purpose of buying a franchise.